Houkxi/ft_printf/README.md

  ```
  ********
  This is a char
- matrix of.
+ matrix of
- Variable size for each string
+ variable size for each string.
  ********
  ```